-Table 12 shows that in summary, the respondents’ instructional practices of inclusive education teachers at Muntinlupa National High School – Senior High School were interpreted as “Always” as indicated in overall computed mean value of 3.72.
+Table 12 shows that, the respondents’ instructional practices of inclusive education teachers at Muntinlupa National High School – Senior High School were interpreted as “Always” as indicated in the overall computed mean value of 3.72.
 They excelled the most in reflective and adaptive practices with a mean score of 3.77.
-Though it is interpreted as “Always”, more efforts are needed to improve their inclusive design practices than the other two practices as it obtained the lowest mean score of 3.65.
-As a whole, it can be said that the respondents practiced characteristics which are supportive of inclusive education policies.
+Though it is interpreted as “Always”, more efforts are needed to improve their inclusive design practices than the other two practices, as it obtained the lowest mean score of 3.65.
+As a whole, it can be said that the respondents practiced characteristics that are supportive of inclusive education policies.

 Instructional practices refer to the various strategies and techniques that teachers employ to communicate content and engage students effectively, thereby facilitating student learning and achievement, which include differentiation, cognitive challenge, and promoting student engagement, which are essential for adapting instruction to meet diverse learner needs (Stronge et.al, 2025).
 Being “Always” as an interpretation of the average mean as what data depicted, was an indication that students were exposed to teachers who have implemented varieties of instructions to meet their learners’ needs and to cope with their new classroom setting, where all kinds of students are within it.

+3.4 Relationship Between Professional Development and Perceived Readiness

 Table 13.
-The Relationship Between Professional Development and Perceived Readiness of Inclusive Education Teachers at Muntinlupa National School – Senior High School
+Pearson Correlation Results of Professional Development and Perceived Readiness